introdh2016/syllabus/README.md

      - Location: Spatial Analysis Lab (300 Weinstein International)

-    -  Due: Paragraph or two with initial ideas for the final grant project.
-Post to [Final Grant GitHub Repo](https://github.com/introdh2016/final_grant).
+    -  Due: Paragraph or two in markdown with initial ideas for the final grant project.
+Post to your branch on the [Final Grant GitHub Repo](https://github.com/introdh2016/final_grant).

 Part 4: Network Analysis